IUPD appoints new deputy superintendent and chief law enforcement officer

 BLOOMINGTON, Ind.
 (WISH) — Indiana University Public Safety has appointed Anthony Williams as its first deputy superintendent and chief law enforcement officer.

-Williams is currently a police lieutenant of operations at Northwest Missouri State University Police Department.
+Williams is a police lieutenant of operations at Northwest Missouri State University Police Department.

-“I’m humbled and excited about the opportunity to join Indiana University,” Williams said.
+“I’m humbled and excited about the opportunity to join Indiana University,” Williams said in a statement.
 “I’m ready to share my experience and passion for policing in a higher-education environment with IU and looking forward to engaging with the IU community.”

 During his time at Northwest Missouri State University, he has expanded the department’s mental health initiatives, strengthened student engagement and relations with campus organizations.